WalderlanSena/octopus/README.md

 # About Octopus

-Octopus is an open source programming language that is easy to understand and easy to use, and can be run multiplatform.
+Octopus is a multiplatform, open source programming language that is easy to understand and use, designed to be fast, concise and intuitive.

 ## Basic examples